amith-kadavigere/DevOps-Project/README.md

 * [Link to HelloWorld app](https://gcp.kutumba.xyz)

 ## About the App
-* Contaierized a Python Flask app available at this [link](https://github.com/apolloio/k8s-helloworld) using Docker.
+* Contaierized Python Flask app available at this [link](https://github.com/apolloio/k8s-helloworld) using Docker.
-* Container image has been uploaded to Google Container Registry.
+* Container image uploaded to Google Container Registry.
-* The GKE cluster has been spun up using Terraform with the specified parameters.
+* GKE cluster deployed using Terraform with the specified parameters.
 * App deployed in Kubernetes with Autoscaling enabled.
-* Application has been associated with custom domain.
+* Application associated with custom domain.
-* Endpoint secured with encryption using Lets Encrypt staging with automatic certificate renewal by Cert-Manager.
+* Endpoint secured with encryption using Lets Encrypt staging with automatic certificate renewal provided by Cert-Manager.

 &nbsp;